Hinton/langify/README.md

 Kohana-Translate is a module for kohanaphp v3.

-It allows you to import kohana i18n files into a db, have your visiters translating it, and then export it back as i18n files.
+It allows you to import kohana i18n files into a db, have your visitors translating it, and then export it back as i18n files.

+##Get Started

+* Import a i18n file using the import function, you need to enter the password defined in config file.
+* ToDo